(Last Updated on : 04/09/2017)

 and Gopal Krishna Gokhale

-Indian National Congress
+Bal Gangadhar Tilak in Indian National Congress

-, it was Bal Gangadhar Tilak who brought a radical transformation in the trend of Indians struggle for independence.The British authorities arrested Tilak and he was imprisoned from 1908 to 1914 in Mandalay, Burma.
-He re-joined the Indian National Congress in 1916 and helped to found the All India Home Rule League
+authorities again arrested Tilak and he was imprisoned from 1908 to 1914 in Mandalay, Burma.
+He re-joined the Indian National Congress in 1916 and helped to found the "All India Home Rule League

-Tilak as a Social Reformer
+Bal Gangadhar Tilak as a Social Reformer

-One of the stalwarts of India's freedom struggle, Bal Gangadhar Tilak is still living in the hearts of every Indian.
+According to Bal Gangadhar Tilak, education was the only way to bring a rapid reformation and transformation in the society.
+One of the stalwarts of Indias freedom struggle, Bal Gangadhar Tilak is still living in the hearts of every Indian.